Shevchenkivskyi District, Lviv: Zboyishcha

+Originally known a suburban village, in 1919 Zboyishcha (then known as Zboyiska) became the seat of the Redemptorist order in Galicia, whose monks founded their monastery in the area.
+In 1921 a minor seminary and a novitiate were opened there, however, in 1945 the monastery was closed down by Soviet authorities.

 Before World War II, the area of Zboyishcha, located near the road connecting Lviv to Zhovkva, was famous for its batiar subculture.
 Batiars from the locality followed their own "code of honour", which forbade them to do harm to inhabitants of their district, closely cooperated with criminals from nearby Zamarstyniv and were reported to have good relations with the local police and clergy.
+In our days Zboyishcha is home to a major market.